 bass but, on the cello when he entered the Port

 Angeles public schools music program at ten-years-old.
 He also played guitar in local pop

 groups and bass in the school jazz band.

 Spencer studied music with Chuck Israels, Barton Frank, Peter Marsh, Walter Gray, and continued after college focusing on music engraving and performance with Art Bloom, founding clarinetist of the Dorian Wind Quintet.
 Spencer has performed for numerous Broadway musicals as bassist in Seattle’s theaters.
 Fiddler on the Roof with Theodore Bikel, Cinderella with Ertha Kitt, and Chicago with Tom Wopat were memorable.
 As an orchestral player he was principal bass of the Whatcom Symphony for six years, played for the Bolshoi Ballet when in Seattle, and appears as a session musician on the soundtracks of “About Schmidt,” “Woolly Boys,” “Man on Fire,” “Blade the Trinity” and others.
 With an electric bass he occasionally accompanies the screaming guitars of famous rock stars.
 With a pencil he creates lush string and orchestral arrangements for whoever needs them.

 Spencer helped produce the Cebreros Festival of Strings in Cebreros, Spain and has served on the board for the Seattle Musicians Union, the Montana Performing Arts Consortium, and Arts Northwest.

-Both Spencer and Traci take advantage of the rich diversity of performing opportunities in North America.
+The Duet takes advantage of the rich diversity of performing opportunities in North America.
 They specialize in chamber music and use that discipline and attention for detail to honor the music of other styles.
-From Broadway, Argentine Tango, Mexican Folk, Klezmer, rock, or country music, their rich backgrounds keep them employable throughout the economic ups and downs.
+From Broadway, Argentine Tango, Mexican Folk, Klezmer, rock, or country music.
+Music, like integrity, is great in all subjects.